-Timothy Harris, (Director) will be able to help with daily opperational matters, anything to do with our local projects or our 2018 course offering.
+Timothy Harris, (Director) will be able to help with daily opperational matters, anything to do with our local projects or future training opportunities

 Adrian van Stolk, (Chairman) will be able to help with board matters and the strategic position of the Catholic Leadership Academy.

 The Catholic Leadership Academy is unapologetically Catholic.
 We work in close collaboration with our Archdiocesan youth structures and enjoy the blessing of our Archbishop, Stephen Brislin.
 We are passionate about Catholicism; we revere Scripture and Catholic Tradition and hold firmly to the tenets of the Catholic Church.
 We are so passionate in fact, that seeing young people drift away from Christ and The Church inspired us to seek ways in which we might reverse this trend.
 The Catholic Leadership Academy is the result of this searching process.
 We are responding to a personal calling to work specifically with lay leaders and their parishes to build up the One, Holy, Universal and Apostolic Church.
 Alongside our firm beliefs, we also acknowledge the deep value of all cultures and faiths and strive to love as Jesus Christ loves every member of the human family.